Edward Kirk Warren: Personal life

 Warren was a prominent citizen of Three Oaks and served at times as treasurer, clerk, and supervisor.
 Warren was also a philanthropist, establishing the Edward K. Warren Foundation to oversee the management of two 200 acre tracts of forest and beach.
 These tracts were developed as Warren Dunes State Park, today one of the most popular state parks in Michigan, and Warren Woods State Park.
 In 1916, Warren founded the Chamberlain Memorial Museum, named after Warren's father-in-law.
 The museum preserved early farm implements, Native American artifacts, and war memorabilia.
 The collection was purchased by Michigan State College in 1952.

 Warren's strong Congregationalist convictions guided his personal life.
 He was a staunch supporter of prohibition, replacing the income that saloons would have brought Three Oaks with money from his own account.
-Warren was the president of the International Sunday School Association of North America and oversaw the World's Sunday School Convention in 1904 in Jerusalem, Israel.
+Warren was the president of the International Sunday School Association of North America and oversaw the World's Sunday School Convention in 1904 in Jerusalem, Ottoman Empire.
 He was named president of the International Sunday School Association in 1915.
 Warren was also a member of the Michigan Historical Society, the Chicago Historical Society, the Wisconsin Archaeological Society, the Union League Club, and the Geographic Society of Chicago.
 He also owned an operated a 2000 acre ranch near Three Oaks and a few ranches in Texas, Mexico, and New Mexico.
 Warren was a supporter of Dwight L. Moody and was named a trustee of the Moody Bible Institute in 1909.

-Warren died at his home in Evanston, Illinois on January 16, 1919.
+Warren died at his home in Evanston, Illinois, on January 16, 1919.
 The Warren Featherbone Company Office Building was listed on the National Register of Historic Places by the National Park Service on January 23, 1986.
 Seven days later, his Evanston house was similarly listed.